There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Your website can appear multiple times in the SERP for a single query, and each time it appears, it counts as an impression.

-You can track your impressions using Google Search Console.
+You can track this metric using Google Search Console.

 SEO Metrics FAQs